-In turn, the Finance area is entrusted with the centralised management of the FCC Group's finances.
-In relation to the Information and Internal Control Systems, its aims and actions are structured around financing the Group's activities, the management of its debt and financial risks, the optimisation of the treasury and financial assets, financial management and control, the management of markets and CNMV, the analysis and financing of investments, the management, monitoring and control of guarantees and collateral, the management of insurance and industrial and property risks and management control.
+The Finance area, in relation to the Information and Internal Control Systems, its aims and actions are structured around financing the Group's activities, the management of its debt and financial risks, the optimisation of the treasury and financial assets, financial management and control, the management of markets and CNMV, the analysis and financing of investments, the management, monitoring and control of guarantees and collateral, the management of insurance and industrial and property risks and management control.

 The Information Systems and Technologies area of the FCC Group ensures that adequate technological support is provided to the Group's management processes, optimising the level of service provided to users, and ensuring the confidentiality and integrity of information systems.
-Reporting to this area, the FCC Group has an Information Security Department responsible for developing and implementing internal control policies and procedures concerning information systems, including those that support the processes of preparing and publishing financial information., and that assume responsibility for data protection matters.
+Reporting to this area, the FCC Group has an Information Security Department responsible for defining, and implementing internal controls to verify proper compliance with corporate information security policies, including those that support the processes of preparing and publishing financial information, and that assume responsibility for data protection matters.